Berkeley Springs State Park

-Berkeley Springs State Park is situated in the center of Berkeley Springs, West Virginia, USA.
+Berkeley Springs State Park is a state park situated in Berkeley Springs, West Virginia, United States.
 The centerpiece of the Park is its historic mineral spa.
 These waters were celebrated for their medicinal or restorative powers and were generally taken internally for digestive disorders, or bathed in for stress relief.
-Native peoples visited these springs as did George Washington.
+Native Americans visited these springs as did George Washington.
 Berkeley Springs is the only state-run spa in the United States and is operated by the West Virginia Division of Natural Resources.

 History

-The Park is located on land which has been used as a health resort since the 1750s as the property of Lord Fairfax.
+The park is located on land which has been used as a health resort since the 1750s as the property of Lord Fairfax.
 On 18 March 1748, George Washington, then 16, visited the spa for the first time.
 An annual event is held to commemorate this historic visit, but the tub where Washington supposedly bathed was rebuilt in the 1930s.
 Colonial maps dating as early as 1740 credit medicinal properties to the springs' waters.

 The land was officially granted to Virginia in 1776.
 The town of Bath was incorporated that same year (it was called Warm Springs before its incorporation).

 The historic Roman Bathhouse, the oldest public building in Berkeley Springs, was built in Federal-style architecture in 1815 on the site of an earlier bathhouse attributed to James Rumsey.
 The earlier bathhouse, built in 1784, is described as having had five bathing chambers and dressing rooms.

 On 1 January 2019, the Old Roman Bathhouse building closed down for renovation (including handicap access, new bath tiles, bath benches, new boiler system) for a period of 6 months and a $1-million budget.